Bringing together senior scientists from around the world to mitigate extreme risks from AI

 Upcoming Events

-We plan to host our fourth IDAIS event in the spring of 2025.
+We plan to host our fifth IDAIS event in early 2026.
 For more details, contact us using the form below.